simonroedig/SpotifyLyrics/README.md

 ```

 Clone the repository or simple copy `spotify_lyrics.py` into your project and install the required dependencies.
 Make sure to obtain your `SP_DC` cookie and set it in your `environment variables` as `SP_DC_COOKIE`.
 Example usage can be found `above` and in `example_usage.py`.
-I recommend using the `icecream` module for such lyrics projects as it can also structure your print/log statements and makes reading and debugging lyrics easier.
+I recommend using the `icecream module` for such lyrics projects as it can also structure your print/log statements and makes reading and debugging lyrics easier.

-## Further Exmplanation
+## Further Explanation
--  **SP_DC Cookie**:  This cookie is used to obtain the access token required to request lyrics via Spotifys web player.
+-  **SP_DC Cookie**:  This cookie is used to obtain the `access token` required to request lyrics via Spotifys web player.
 A detailed guide on how to find the `SP_DC` cookie was provided by [akashrchandran](https://github.com/akashrchandran/akashrchandran) -> [here](https://github.com/akashrchandran/syrics/wiki/Finding-sp_dc).
 You need to `manually retrieve` this cookie from a browser session where you are logged into Spotify.
 (Cookie is valid for about a year).
-There are no straightforward methods to retrieve the `SP_DC` cookie programmatically due to the way web cookies are managed.
+There are `no` straightforward methods to retrieve the `SP_DC` cookie programmatically due to the way web cookies are managed.

 -  **Access Token**: Once the `SP_DC` cookie is obtained, it is used to request an `access token` from Spotify.
 This token is then used to authenticate and authorize requests for fetching lyrics.